You can copy and paste items to and from the grid using the system clipboard.

 - Copy with the Context Menu or 'Ctrl & C'.

 - Copy with the provided buttons.

-this in your application as it's confusing, it's done below just to demonstrate them side by side.
+The example has both row click selection and range selection enabled.
+You probably won't do this in your application as it's confusing, it's done below just to demonstrate them side by side.

 Controlling Clipboard Copy